kbparagua/js-crash-course/02_closures.md

   inside();
 }

-//  (inside)env2 can access argument and variables in (outside)env1, because of the bridge between them.
+//  (inside)env2 can access argument and variables of (outside)env1, because of the bridge between them.
 //   ____________________________
 //  |(outside)env1:              |
 //  |                            |